Frequently Asked Questions

 If uploaded copyrighted music is not for “fair use,” a license may be required.
 Licensing music may be done through various music publishers.
-A helpful guide to identify the appropriate publisher can be found at: http://www.freeandlegaldownloads.com/resources/music_legal
+Use this guide to help identify the appropriate publisher.

-For additional information, especially for blogs and similar sites, you may want to explore: https://www.eff.org/issues/bloggers/legal/liability/IP
+For additional information, especially for blogs and similar sites, you may want to explore a guide from the Electronic Freedom Foundation.

 - Maker name, dates